zeusmedina/cs-maps-tree-map-lab-codeU/README.md

 1. Hashing can be slow, so even though `HashMap` operations are constant time, the "constant" might be big.

 2. The keys in a hash table are not stored in any particular order; in fact, the order might change when the table grows and the keys are rehashed.
 For some applications, it is necessary, or at least useful, to keep the keys in order.

-It turns out to be hard to do both of those things at the same time, but Java provides an implementation called `TreeMap` that comes close:
+It turns out to be hard to solve both of these problems at the same time, but Java provides an implementation called `TreeMap` that comes close:

 1. The order of growth is not quite as good.
 Instead of constant time, a `TreeMap` takes time proportional to `log n`.